cells-OSS/pyndcrypt/README.md

 # pyndcrypt
-A simple CLI file encryption/decryption script made with Python.
+A simple CLI file encryption/decryption script written in Python.

 This script will either encrypt or decrypt the files that you choose.